robserva/ghostwriter/README.md

 ./ghostwriter text-assist  # Start a text/keyboard-replying session
 ```

 Draw some stuff on your screen, and then trigger the assistant by *touching/tapping the upper-right corner with your finger*.
 In the ssh session you'll see other touch-detections and there is a log of what happens while it is processing.
-You should see some dots drawn during processing and then a typewritten response!
+You should see some dots drawn during processing and then a typewritten or drawn response!

 ## Status / Journal
 * **2024-10-06** - Bootstrapping